bsdpot/potluck/consul-tls/README.md

 The SFTPUSER and SFTPPASS parameters are for the user on the ```vault``` leader in the VAULTSERVER parameter.
 You need to copy in the id_rsa from there to the host of this image.

 (new info to be included, docs require update)
-The ATTL and BTTL parameters are 2 lengths of time for certificate TTL, where BTTL must be longer than ATTL, eg. if ATTL is 10m, BTTL is 12m.

 # Usage